jekyllex/landing-website/_pages/terms-and-conditions.md

 at any time and for any reason.
 We will never charge you for the app or its services without making it very clear to you exactly what you’re paying for.

+The JekyllEx app does not store or process any personal data.
+All data remains locally on your device.
-The JekyllEx app stores and processes personal data that you have provided to us, in order to provide my Service.
-It’s your responsibility to keep your phone and access to the app secure.
+It's your responsibility to keep your phone and access to the app secure.

 We therefore recommend that you do not jailbreak or root your phone, which is the process of removing software restrictions and limitations imposed by the official operating system of your